daft-develop/mob-attack-tool/README.md

 If the Automated Animations module is installed, enabled, and activated within Mob Attack Tool settings, attack animations configured by Automated Animations will play for each successful hit.

 Instead of rolling for each mob, a lookup table can be used instead which will determine a fixed number of attacks based on the number of creatures and attack bonus vs ac difference.
 This table can be manually adjusted in the settings menu.

-## Limitations

-- Currently damage is just rolled without saves or condition checks.
-Mobs of ghouls claws will not trigger any paralysing effects
-- Older versions of this module worked with grouped initiative modules, but isn't actively supported in newer release.
-It might still work but hasn't been tested recently

 ## Using with MidiQOL